kevinfiol/quilt/README.md

 * [ ] use a proper args parser
 * [ ] customize image aspect ratio via arg
 * [ ] proper gui
+* [ ] the way file paths are loaded is inefficient; can be optimized there